-- Time to Produce Effect: 3 to 4 weeks - Frequency: Full time programs no less than 5 hours/day, 5 days/week; Part time programs 4 hours/day for 2-3 days per week. - Optimum Duration: 3 to 12 weeks at least 2-3 times a week.
+- Time to Produce Effect: 3 to 4 weeks. - Frequency: Full-time programs no less than 5 hours/day; part-time programs 5 days/week and for part-time programs 4 hours/day for 2-3 days per week. - Optimum Duration: 3 to 12 weeks at least 2-3 times a week.
 With follow up visits weekly or every other week during the first one to two months after the initial program is completed. - Maximum duration: 4 months for full time programs and up to 6 months for part-time programs.
 Periodic review and monitoring thereafter for one year, additional follow up based upon the documented maintenance of functional gains.